Topological limits to parallel processing capability of network architectures: Results

 \subsection{Measures of task dependency predict parallel processing capability in a trained neural network}

-To consider the problem of concurrent parallel processing (multitasking) analytically, we first provide a formal definition of a task.
-Given an input space $I$ of stimuli (e.g. colors) and an output space $O$ of responses (e.g. verbal response), a task $T: I \to O$ represents a mapping between the two (e.g. naming the color of a stimulus), such that the mapping is independent of any other, and that selection of a feature from its input space can be made independent of any other.
-Different tasks can share an input space, output space, or both (e.g., reading a color word such as "red" and naming the color in which it is printed share an output space).
+To consider the problem of multitasking (i.e., concurrent parallel processing) analytically, we first provide a formal definition of a task.
+For more details, see Section S1 in the Supplementary Information (SI).
+Given an input space $I$ of stimuli (e.g. colors) and an output space $O$ of responses (e.g. verbal response), a task $T: I \to O$ represents a mapping between the two (e.g., naming the color of a stimulus), such that the mapping is independent of any other, and that selection of a feature from its input space can be made independently of any other.
+Different tasks can share an input space, output space, or both (e.g., reading a color word such as "red" out loud, and naming the color in which it is printed, share an output space).
 When this occurs, there is the potential for the tasks to interfere with one another \cite{stroop1935studies,Feng_et_al_2014}.

 Such interference can be made explicit by describing the task structure in the form of a (bipartite) task structure graph $G_{TS} = G(\mathcal{I}, \mathcal{O}, \mathcal{T})$. $G_{TS}$ makes the sharing of representations across tasks explicit (Figure \ref{fig::panel1}a), in which $\mathcal{I}$, $\mathcal{O}$ and $\mathcal{T}$ are respectively the sets of input spaces, output spaces and tasks.
-Whenever two tasks share an input node $I \in \mathcal{I}$ or an output node $O \in \mathcal{O}$ we assume that they are at risk of interference due to cross-talk and therefore should not be executed in parallel; we call this dependency \textit{structural} because of the direct reliance on common resources \cite{Musslick_et_al_2016}.
-In Figure \ref{fig::panel1}a this is represented as the dependency between tasks $a-b$ and between $b-c$.
-Importantly, in addition to structural dependence, there can also be \textit{functional} between two tasks: this is the case whenever maps the input space (i.e. connects the input node) of the first to the output space (i.e. output node) of the second.
-In Fig.~\ref{fig::panel1}a $a$ and $c$ are functionally dependent via $b$, because activating a stimulus in $c$'s input space does the same for $b$ thus invoking a response to $b$ that may conflict with the response to $a$.
+A task $t \in \mathcal{T}$ is formally defined as mapping from an input space to an output space $t: I \to O$, with $I\in\mathcal{I}, O\in\mathcal{O}$.
+Whenever two tasks share an input node $I$ or an output node $O$ we assume that they are at risk of interference due to direct cross-talk and therefore should not be executed in parallel; we call this dependency \textit{structural} because of the direct reliance on common resources \cite{Musslick_et_al_2016}.
+Figure \ref{fig::panel1}a depicts this type of dependency between tasks $a-b$ and between $b-c$.
+Importantly, in addition to structural dependence, there can also be \textit{functional} dependence between two tasks: this is the case whenever, given two tasks, a third task maps the input space (i.e. connects the input node) of the first task to the output space (i.e. output node) of the second one.
+In Figure ~\ref{fig::panel1}a, tasks $a$ and $c$ are functionally dependent via task $b$, because activating a stimulus in task $c$'s input space does the same for $b$, thus invoking a response to $b$ that may conflict with the response to $a$.